 Out of corona, connection

-I served as a Peace Corps volunteer in Paraguay from 2013 to 2015.
-My adopted home of Zanjita, Paraguay was about as far a cry from my original home, New York City, as one could get: I lived in a town in the jungle, population 500 people at best.
+I served as a Peace Corps Volunteer in Paraguay from 2013 to 2015.
+My adopted home of Zanjita, Paraguay was about as far a cry from my original home, New York City, as one could get.
+I lived in a town in the jungle, population 500 people at best.
 Horses were the main mode of transit and there was no internet.
 If I stood really still in the northwest corner of my room, I could get occasional cell service.
 The biggest town nearby, however, did have one thing that reminded me of my old days in the United States: a local radio station.

 This is just one example of a way I think returned Volunteers, or Volunteers whose service was unfortunately cut short too soon, can continue to connect with their host communities.
 The current pandemic has forced us to do this in a variety of ways with those closest to us, but I hope it also causes us to check in on those not as close.
 As I mentioned to Cristhian, it’s been a way for me to connect with my neighbors whom I’ve never met.
-Not just in my community of New York City, but, as we did the interview, also with his audience, many of whom I may never have met either.
+Not just in my community of New York City, but, as we did during the interview, also with his audience, many of whom I had never have met either.

 We can still remain involved in our community, whether that’s in rural Paraguay or right down the block.
 And, even if there is static or you sound a little effusive, it’s worth it to let people know you love them and think of them often.